mohan-chinnappan-n5/mohan-chinnappan-n5.github.io/2021/pm/app/exp.md

 ![product-market-fit](img/product-market-fit-dan.png)

 ```
-My background is Engineering, if I want to try achieve something,
+My background is in Engineering, if I want to try achieve something,
 I like have a rigorous framework I can use and rely on.
 - Dan Olsen
 ```